-Wound healing, Proteolytic degradation of extracellular matrix, Cell adhesion and migration, Tissue engineering and biomaterials, Skin biology, Bioethics, Responsible conduct of research, Research policy
+Research areas include wound healing, proteolytic degradation of extracellular matrix, cell adhesion and migration, tissue engineering and biomaterials, skin biology, bioethics, responsible conduct of research, research policy

 The focus of our laboratory is on understanding the biological mechanisms responsible for delayed healing in chronic wounds.
 We combine the use of clinical materials, such as wound fluid and tissue, with the powerful tools of cell/molecular biology to discover the mechanisms underlying the pathophysiology of delayed healing.
 We discovered the degradation of fibronectin in chronic wounds, the activation and over-expression of matrix metalloproteinases (MMP-2; MMP-9) and serine proteases in chronic wound fluid; and identified bacteria capable of secreting proteases that can degrade extracellular matrix substrates important for healing.